-There is a demand for FEWER to incorporate and deliver information that is already available in print or online from agencies such as NEMO and DRCS.
+There is a demand for FEWER to incorporate and deliver information that is already available in print or online.
 There is much opportunity for fisherfolk organizations and households to be part of the ER component.
 The fisheries-related aspects of response capability in the proposal and corresponding aspects of the FEWER solution are summarized below (Table 5).